The Right Table Saw for Your Shop

 The type of saw to consider for your shop depends on the type of woodworking you do, the amount of time you spend woodworking, your budget and, in part, the space and type of access your shop affords (you should think twice, for example, before committing yourself to moving a full scale cabinet saw into a small basement shop).

-If you spend only a few hours a week in your shop, mostly making small cabinetry and craft projects, a cabinet saw might be nice to have, but a little more than you need.
+If you spend only a few hours a week in your shop, mostly making cabinetry and other small projects, a cabinet saw might be nice to have, but a little more than you need.
 On the other hand, if you operate a small professional shop, and are looking for a saw that you can comfortably and reliably run for hours at a time, a low end contractor model will probably slow you down and end up being a disappointment.
 Hybrid saws offer a good middle ground for serious hobbyists, and will even prove suitable for certain small-scale professional operations.
 Jet Tools offers a surprising breadth of advanced features in its line of affordable "Supersaws."

 Table Saw Features Are Important